Manmohan Singh: Public image and legacy

 Conversely, Time magazine's Asia edition for 10–17 July 2012, on its cover remarked that Singh was an "underachiever".
 It stated that Singh appears "unwilling to stick his neck out" on reforms that will put the country back onto a growth path.
 Congress spokesperson Manish Tewari rebutted the charges.
 UPA ally Lalu Prasad Yadav took issue with the magazine's statements.
 Praising the government, Prasad said UPA projects [were] doing well and asked, "What will America say as their own economy is shattered?".
+Additionally, Singh faced negative reception following the 2008 Mumbai attacks for falling short on enhancing national security.

+In his 2020 memoir A Promised Land, former U.S. President Barack Obama called Singh "Wise, thoughtful, and scrupulously honest".

 Political opponents, including BJP co-founder L. K. Advani, have claimed that Singh is a "weak" prime minister.
 Advani declared "He is weak.
 What do I call a person who can't take his decisions until 10 Janpath gives instruction."
-The Independent also claimed that Singh did not have genuine political power.

-Singh's public image had been tarnished, with his coalition government having been accused of various corruption scandals since the start of its second term in 2009.
-The opposition demanded his resignation for his alleged inaction and indecisiveness in the 2G spectrum case and Indian coal allocation scam.
-Senior MP of the Communist Party of India Gurudas Dasgupta accused Manmohan Singh of "Dereliction of duty", alleging that Singh was fully aware of irregularities in dispensing of 2G telecom licences.

-His party, the Indian National Congress, was criticised by the Supreme Court for appointing P.J.
-Thomas as the CVC chief, while there was an ongoing corruption enquiry against the same individual in the Palmolein Oil Import Scam.
-Singh has come in for severe criticism for remaining silent on the matter.
-Singh was also criticised for allowing allocation of S-band spectrum without any bidding to ISRO by an agreement.
-The agreement was between Devas multimedia, a private firm and Antrix Corporation, a commercial wing of ISRO.
+Arvind Kejriwal in 2018 said the people are "missing an educated PM like Dr Manmohan Singh".
+In 2022, Union Transport Minister of Modi Government, Nitin Gadkari said the "country is indebted to Manmohan Singh for the liberalisation that gave a new direction".